 Another way is to keep track of the paper backing of the 120mm films.
 The 120 films with 61mm width and a paper backing, need winding forward until all of the paper is on the take-up spool.
-Afterwards, it is safe to open the camera cover and remove the film from the chamber.
+Afterward, it is safe to open the camera cover and remove the film from the chamber.

 If you have Kodak Instamatic cameras that take 126 films, will follow a similar concept.
 You keep on winding until the paper backing can no longer be seen in the window.
-Ensure to follow the step only after the last exposure.
+Ensure to follow the steps only after the last exposure.

 Large Format Cameras